OpenNeuroDerivatives/ds004101-fmriprep/README.md

 # ds004101 - fMRIPrep derivatives

-This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep vVERSION on [ds004101](https://openneuro.org/datasets/ds004101).
+This dataset is a BIDS Derivatives dataset resulting from running fMRIPrep v23.2.0 on [ds004101](https://openneuro.org/datasets/ds004101).

 ## Methods